Private Yoga FAQs

 I have a health problem, injury or disease.
 Will yoga cure it?

 Yoga is not a cure for injury or disease.
 Yoga is a mind-body practice that has been proven to reduce pain, stress and anxiety when practiced regularly.
 Injury, health problems and disease are complicated issues that can be influenced by many factors.
 If you have a health condition or injury you should seek the advice of a medical professional.
 However, yoga can positively benefit anyone at any stage of their life when adapted to the individual.
-Private yoga is yoga adapted to your needs and can support you through the process of recovery.
+We will discuss your health history and make appropriate modifications to your practice based on your needs and goals.